BithreenGirlen/DxLibSpineViewer/README.md

 Visual Studio is required.

-0. If dependency libraries were updated, delete cache both for Visual Studio (`.vs`) and for CMake.
 1. Open `DxLibSpineViewer` directory with Visual Studio.
 2. Wait for dependency libraries downloading to be done.
     - The configuration downloads external libraries and modifies older Spine `extensions`.